 ROCHESTER, N.Y. – May 1, 2019 – A FINRA arbitration panel has awarded more than $3 million to an Alleghany County egg-farming family swindled in a variable annuity (VA) and life insurance scheme promoted by a former AXA financial advisor who was recently convicted for stealing from another elderly AXA client.
-The Whitesville, NY, victims were represented in the arbitration proceeding by the Peiffer Wolf Carr & Kane law firm (PWCK).
+The Whitesville, NY, victims were represented in the arbitration proceeding by the Peiffer Wolf Carr Kane & Conway law firm (Peiffer Wolf).

 The award is believed to be the largest ever paid in upstate New York and also the largest imposed on AXA in arbitration.